-Whatever jigger or measuring vessel you use, the key thing is to end up with the ratio of one ingredient to another as stipulated in the recipe so be consistent in the measure used and technique so the proportions of each ingredient are correct to each other.
+Whatever jigger or measuring vessel you use the objective is to end up with the ratio of each ingredient to the other as stipulated in the recipe, so be consistent in your choice of measure and how you use that measure to ensure each ingredient is in proportion to the other.

 Some bartenders measure shots by counting time while the liquid pours to estimating the amount of liquid flowing through a bottle's pour spout.
-This is known as "free-pouring" and useless much practised and perfected is very inaccurate.
-We strongly recommend the use of a physical measure and a great deal of care.
+This is known as "free-pouring" and unless much practised and perfected, this is very inaccurate.
+We strongly recommend the use of a jigger and a great deal of care.